gojimmypi/VerilogLanguageExtension/AddedExtensionProjectTemplates/README.md

 # Added Extension Project Templates

 Each of the subdirectories here contain files that are created during `File - New Project` in Visual Studio.
-All of the files will be copied to the respectifve new project.
+All of the files will be copied to the respective new project.

 These directories are NOT part of the Verilog Language Extension development solution and should be zipped up (via the Export Template...) and included in the `.\ProjectTemplates\` directory for distribution with installation files.